 Legal residence is defined as the establishment of a permanent home, where the individual is habitually present and where, when they depart, there is intent to return.
 Registration to vote or payment of income tax in Nebraska is considered evidence of the intent of a person to establish legal residence in this state.

-To qualify for the issuance of plates as Non-Resident Military Personnel, the applicant must be able to furnish to the designated County Official of the county in Nebraska where they are residing the following:
+To qualify for the issuance of plates as Non-Resident Military Personnel, the applicant must be able to furnish to the County Treasurer of the county in Nebraska where the vehicle has situs the following:

 - A current Leave and Earnings Statement (LES);